 shiftercommand to execute your application in the container on the compute nodes, be aware that it erases the

 LD_LIBRARY_PATHvariable.
-To preserve this environment variable on the compute nodes, create a simple wrapper script:
+To preserve this (and any other) environment variable on the compute nodes, create a simple wrapper script:

 and use it in your

 $ cat > wrapper_script.sh <<EOS export LD_LIBRARY_PATH=$LD_LIBRARY_PATH ./your/application --with --flags EOS $ chmod u+x wrapper_script.sh